tlangfor/tlangfor.github.io/about.md

 # Bio:

-Thomas J. Langford is an associate research scientist at the Yale Wright Laboratory.
+I am a recovering academic and Computatinoal Research Facilitator at the Yale Center for Research Computing.
+I specialize in tightly coupled parallel computing and high-throughput computing, helping our researchers better utilize our HPC systems.
+I have developed workshops on Python focusing on [parallel computing](https://github.com/ycrc/parallel_python) and data processing.

-He joined the lab in 2013 as a postdoctoral research associate studying the properties of neutrinos.
+When I first came to New Haven I was a member of the Yale Wright Laboratory studying the properties of neutrinos.
+I collaborated on a collection of neutrino oscillation experiments, including Daya Bay, PROSPECT, and DUNE.
+Daya Bay published the most precise measurement of Theta-13 ([arXiv:1809.02261](https://arxiv.org/abs/1809.02261)).
+Their measurement of the reactor neutrino flux is in agreement with previous experiments' observed flux-deficit, contributing to the outstanding questions of sterile neutrinos and reactor flux predictions.
+Separately, the measured spectrum of antineutrinos deviates from state of the art theoretical predictions, possibly indicating holes in our understanding of reactor physics ([arXiv:1508.04233](https://arxiv.org/abs/1508.04233)).

+The PROSPECT experiment ([prospect.yale.edu](https://prospect.yale.edu)) addressed both these anomalies through the deployment of segmented lithium-loaded liquid scintillator detector at the High Flux Isotope Reactor at Oak Ridge National Lab.
+As a compact, highly-enriched uranium reactor, HFIR is well-suited for an experiment to explore short baseline oscillations and precisely measure the <sup>235</sup>U antineutrino spectrum.
+Commissioned in early 2018, PROSPECT published a world-leading measurements of the <sup>235</sup>U spectrum ([arXiv:1812.10877](https://arxiv.org/abs/1812.10877)) and a search for sterile neutrino oscillations ([arXiv:1806.02784](https://arxiv.org/abs/1806.02784)).

-Before joining Wright Laboratory, he received his BS, MS, and PhD from the University of Maryland, College Park.
+Before joining Wright Laboratory, I received my BS, MS, and PhD from the University of Maryland, College Park.
-Working in the Experimental Nuclear Physics group, his thesis was on the development of segmented fast neutron spectrometers.
+Working in the Experimental Nuclear Physics group, my thesis was on the development of segmented fast neutron spectrometers.
 Two such detectors, FaNS-1 and FaNS-2, were built and characterized at the National Institute of Standards and Technology in Gaithersburg, MD before being installed at different underground laboratories.
 The detectors then measured the ambient fast neutron flux and spectra at different depths of overburden.
 These measurements have wide-ranging impact from low-background underground experiments to the detection of special nuclear material.

-He now works on a collection of neutrino oscillation experiments, including Daya Bay, PROSPECT, and DUNE.
-Daya Bay has recently published the most precise measurement of Theta-13 ([arXiv:1809.02261](https://arxiv.org/abs/1809.02261)).
-A new measurement of the reactor flux is in agreement with previous experiments, contributing to the outstanding questions of sterile neutrinos and reactor flux predictions.
-Separately, the measured spectrum of antineutrinos deviates from state of the art theoretical predictions, possibly indicating holes in our understanding of reactor physics ([arXiv:1508.04233](https://arxiv.org/abs/1508.04233)).

-The PROSPECT experiment ([prospect.yale.edu](https://prospect.yale.edu)) aims to address both these anomalies through the deployment of segmented lithium-loaded liquid scintillator detector at the High Flux Isotope Reactor at Oak Ridge National Lab.
-As a compact, highly-enriched uranium reactor, HFIR is well-suited for an experiment to explore short baseline oscillations and precisely measure the <sup>235</sup>U antineutrino spectrum.
-Commissioned in early 2018, PROSPECT has already published a world-leading measurement of the <sup>235</sup>U spectrum ([arXiv:1812.10877](https://arxiv.org/abs/1812.10877)) and a search for sterile neutrino oscillations ([arXiv:1806.02784](https://arxiv.org/abs/1806.02784)).

-Major components of the DUNE experiment are to be constructed at Wright Lab.
-Based on the success of construction of PROSPECT, he is assisting in the management and coordination of this large project.

-In 2018, he joined the staff of the [Yale Center for Research Computing](https://research.computing.yale.edu) working to assist the research community to better utilize the High Performance Computing (HPC) systems maintained by the center.
-As part of this work, he teaches a workshop on Parallel Python, which can be found [here](http://docs.ycrc.yale.edu/parallel_python/#/).
+In my spare time I enjoy sailing, hiking, and woodworking.

 # Education: